What you need to know about the ‘public charge’ rule

 Emma Lazarus’ poem at the foot of the Statue of Liberty invites the world to “give me your tired, your poor, your huddled masses yearning to breathe free.”
 For centuries, people have come with little or nothing, and built new lives and new fortunes here.
 It’s the American Dream.

-But now the Trump administration wants to slam the door on working-class immigrants by subjecting anyone who earns less than 250% of the federal poverty line ($64,375 for a family of 4) to intense scrutiny, and effectively excluding anyone below 125% of FPL ($32,188 for a family of 4).
+But a new policy that goes into effect Feb.
+24, 2020 would turn away working-class immigrants by subjecting anyone who earns less than 250% of the federal poverty line ($65,500 for a family of 4 in 2020) to intense scrutiny, and effectively excluding anyone below 125% of FPL ($32,750 for a family of 4).

 Immigrants applying for a green card or visa could be deemed to be a “public charge” – someone who depends on the government – and turned away if they earn below 250% of FPL and use any of a wide range of public programs for working families, or are deemed to be likely to use them in the future due to their income, age, health status, credit score and other factors.